k0rnh0li0/onlyfans-dl/README.md

   - Login to OnlyFans, goto home page
   - Open dev console `F12` -> Network tab (`Ctrl+Shift+E` in FireFox)
   - Click __Headers__ sub-tab (default)
-  - Click on one of the JSON elements and look under __request headers__ on the right
+  - Click on one of the JSON elements (may need to refresh page) and look under __request headers__ on the right

 There are variables for each of these values at the top of the script.
 Make sure to update them every time you login or your browser updates.